 On the next screen, tap on Install (if Updates are available).

 The problem could be due to Incorrect Date & Time settings on your iPhone.

 Go to Settings > General > Date & Time > On the next screen, enable Set Automatically option.

 After Enabling Set Automatically option, you should be able to see your iPhone showing the right Time next to Time Zone entry.

-Sometimes, the Bluetooth Network can interfere with Cellular Network.
+Sometimes, the problem is due to Bluetooth Network interfering with Cellular Network.

 After the problem is fixed, enable Bluetooth back on your device and see if it is still causing problems.

-Note down your WiFi Network Password and follow the steps below to Reset Network Settings on your iPhone to Factory Default Settings.
+Note down your WiFi Network Password and follow the steps below to Reset Network Settings on your iPhone to its original Factory Default Settings.

-If the problem is still not fixed, you will have to Contact Apple Support and your Carrier for help with this issue.
+If the problem is still not fixed, you will have to call the customer support of your Carrier Network to help you deal with this issue.